-Red Hawk was originally produced by accident.
-It was discovered that, during the summer months, a natural strain of bacterium linens moves down the coast of West Marin and in 2000, a couple of batches of Mt.
-Tam became subjected to this bacteria.
-In an effort to get rid of the bacterium linens, the cheeses were washed with a brine solution.
+Cowgirl Creamery’s washed rind Red Hawk was originally produced by accident.
+Cheesemakers followed the triple cream recipe for the creamery’s Mt.
+Tam, a mold-ripened triple cream.
+But they soon discovered that during the summer months, a natural strain of Brevibacterium linens moves down the coast of West Marin when a few batches of Mt.
+Tam were subjected to the bacteria.